maddy-tod/tictactoe-roli/README.md

 ## The Modes
+The idea behind the different players is that they demonstrate the different way quantum computing can currently be used.
+The Basic player demonstrates the low level ways quantum computers can be used, literally at the gate level.
+The Grover player exhibts an inherently quantum algorithm and the SVM player uses a hybrid, quantum and classical strategy to play.

 ### Basic
 This mode creates a new circuit everytime the computer needs to make a move.
 The circuit consists of 9 qubits, one for each space on the board.
 The general premise of circuit creation is to put all potential moves into an equal superposition, so in the |+> state, apply gates based on how "good" the move is to encourage it towards the |-> state and then reapply the `H` gate so the vector moves to be nearer to |0> or |1> depending on how good the move was considered to be.
 The more likely a qubit is to be measured as a 1, the better the move.